Echeveria Pulidonis is a slow-growing flowering evergreen succulent plant from the family Crassulaceae and genus

 If you find your plant has become lunch to mealybugs, get rid of them by wiping down your plant with some rubbing alcohol.

-Check out our article for more details on controlling succulent mealybugs and other pests.
+Check out our articles for more details on:

 Suggested Pulido’s Echeveria Uses

 Due to its beautiful appearance, this plant works in full sun as a wonderful ornamental piece for your rock garden or as a potted plant.

 It can also be a part of a container garden as part of a wider floral arrangement.